AI Diagnostics

 You provide the AI with diagnostic information: the DTC(s), the year/make/model (or VIN), mileage, and any symptoms the customer described.
 The more specific you are, the better the output.
 "P0420 on a 2017 Toyota Camry 2.5L with 92K miles" gives much better results than just "P0420."

-Step 2: Data Cross-Referencing
+Step 2: Platform-Specific Research

-Step 4: Structured Output
+Step 4: Clear Walkthrough

 Generic AI vs. Purpose-Built Diagnostic AI